bakaevam/Navigation/readme.md

 Remember that permission request should be user-friendly.

-When the permission is granted, plese open the CameraActivity(create it, please)
+When the permission is granted, please, open the CameraActivity.
 _____________

 On the ListActivity fabStartSomething must open ItemActivity.